List of Major League Baseball career assists leaders: Shortstop

 Ozzie Smith, the all-time leader in assists by a shortstop.

 Shortstop, abbreviated SS, is a baseball or softball fielding position in the infield, commonly stationed between second and third base, which is considered to be among the most demanding defensive positions.
 Defensive specialists mostly fill the position, so shortstops are generally relatively poor batters who typically hit lower in the batting order.
 In the numbering system used to record defensive plays, the shortstop is assigned the number 6.

 Shortstops are most commonly credited with an assist when they field a ground ball and throw the ball either to the first baseman to retire the batter/runner, or to the second baseman or third baseman to force out a runner, perhaps beginning a double play.
 Other common ways in which shortstops gain an assist are by throwing out a runner attempting to score, perhaps on a relay throw from the left fielder, rundown plays in which a runner is stranded between bases, throwing out a runner attempting to steal third base on a pickoff throw, and throwing to second or third base after catching a line drive in order to retire a runner before they can tag up.
 Second basemen and shortstops typically accumulate far more assists than players at other positions due to the frequency of ground balls to the middle infielders; the top six major league players in career assists were all primarily shortstops, and 7,354 of Rabbit Maranville's record 8,967 career assists were earned as a shortstop.

 As strikeout totals have risen in baseball, the frequency of other defensive outs including groundouts has declined; as a result, assist totals for shortstops have likewise declined, and only two of the top seven career leaders have been active since 1973.
 Through 2022, none of the top 21 single-season totals have been recorded since 1988, and only five of the top 120 since 1993.
 Ozzie Smith is the all-time leader in career assists as a shortstop with 8,375, the most by any player in major league history at any single position.
 Luis Aparicio (8,016) is the only other shortstop to record more than 8,000 career assists.

-Francisco Lindor, the active leader in assists by a shortstop and 96th all-time.
+Xander Bogaerts, the active leader in assists by a shortstop and 86th all-time.

 Luis Aparicio holds the American League record.

 Bill Dahlen held the major league record for 64 years.

 Luke Appling held the American League record for 24 years.

 Roger Peckinpaugh held the American League record for 21 years.

 Jack Glasscock held the National League record for 20 years.